zamazan4ik/awesome-pgo/article/article.md

 Almost the same situation is with custom compilers with custom PGO profiles format - you need to implement your own profile converter.
 So here is the obvious recommendation - try to use more widely-used tooling.
 In this case, with higher chances something already will be available on the market and won't be alone warrior in the profile converting field.

+#### Other PGO types

+There are additional PGO ways that are mostly presented only in LLVM infrastructure and the Clang compiler since in this area the most advanced PGO developments are done nowadays (IMO).

+* Context-sensitive Sample PGO with Pseudo-Instrumentation (CSS PGO).
+This PGO type tries to resolve one of the biggest challenges with Samling PGO - improving PGO profiles quality.
+Here it's done via some kind of pseudo-instrumentation that brings little overhead compared to a "naive" sampling PGO but measurably improves PGO profiles quality and consequently the quality of PGO-driven optimizations (at least in the reported benchmarks).
+More details: [Google groups](https://groups.google.com/g/llvm-dev/c/1p1rdYbL93s/), [RFC](https://aaupov.github.io/assets/csspgo-rfc-email.html), CSS PGO profile generation [instructions](https://groups.google.com/g/llvm-dev/c/U6zI4M1l1SI), some performance [results](https://groups.google.com/g/llvm-dev/c/-Ao1uXCi8QM).
+I didn't test it in practice though.
+* Control Flow Sensitive AutoFDO (FS-AFDO).
+Another attempt to improve Sampling PGO quality.
+In this work, PGO developers try to implement some mitigations against compiler optimizations that can influence Sampling PGO profile precision.
+More details - [clack](https://lists.llvm.org/pipermail/llvm-dev/2020-November/146694.html).
+* Temporal PGO.
+This kind of PGO tries to optimize another thing - startup time for applications by reshuffling functions inside generated binaries by execution times to reduce the amount of page faults.
+Startup time is especially important for the mobile domain - that's why this work is done by Meta.
+More materials about Temporal PGO: [RFC](https://discourse.llvm.org/t/rfc-temporal-profiling-extension-for-irpgo/68068), [Google Groups](https://groups.google.com/a/chromium.org/g/chromium-dev/c/Awq_xBXQgFY/), Chrome on Android [experiments](https://issues.chromium.org/issues/326463850) with Temporal PGO.
+* There is a [PR](https://github.com/llvm/llvm-project/pull/69535) (previous version is [here](https://reviews.llvm.org/D63949)) with implementation sampling approach for instrumentation PGO phase.
+The idea is simple - instead of incrementing each instrumentation counter each time we increment them with some sampling rate.
+Accoriding to tests, it helps to reduce instrumentation overhead in some cases up to 5x still with pretty good PGO profile overlap compared to default instrumentation - something about 90%.
+Current status: WIP.
+* There is an ongoing [work](https://issues.chromium.org/issues/40242999) about improving Sampling PGO profile error correction efficiency with implementing a different approach aka "the Profi algorithm".
+Probably you also will be interested in it.
+I don't know what is the current status about this in the LLVM upstream.

+Hard to say, how many things from the topics above are already upstreamed to LLVM, how many things are just temporal (heh) experiments - I didn't check it.
+At least we see many interesting developments with PGO - it's a good sign!

+---

+We can conclude that for now there are two the most stable PGO approaches: Instrumentation and Sampling.
+Instrumentation has far longer history than Sampling so we can *expect* higher availability across industry.
+Sampling PGO is a younger PGO approach but still pretty tested in the wild (at least by Google).
+Other PGO types are pretty experimental things and should be considered to use with some higher attention level.

+We did a quick overview of different PGO types.
+What about their practical nuances?

 ### Common PGO problems

 #### Applying PGO for multilingua software

-TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. `ast-grep` as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
-Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
-It's the case where C++ + Rust PGO is involved. `ada-url` for Rust is also a good example.
-TODO: Mention ugly https://docs.rs/cc/latest/cc/ when building Rust apps with C++ libraries (inevitable evil)
-TODO: different llvm-profdata versions for Rust and C++ can be required https://issues.fuchsia.dev/issues/42075308
-TODO: Write about llvm-profdata version compatibility with generated PGO profile - it's important otherwise you will get errors

 Building software that consists of multiple programming languages was always a problem.
-Passing values from one programming language to another, writing or generating endless amount of bindings, setuping all required toolchains for eash language, dealing with bugs in each language/toolchain, developing a proper build pipeline in your favourite build system - and I can continue this list of horrible things.
+Passing values from one programming language to another, writing or generating endless amount of bindings, setuping all required toolchains for eash language, dealing with bugs in each language/toolchain, developing a proper build pipeline in your favourite build system, using "dirty hacks" like Rust's [cc](https://docs.rs/cc/latest/cc/) (inevitable evil, bruh)  - and I can continue this list of horrible things.
 That's why we all like write software in one language, and if there is a need to use multiple - we try to separate them in a more strict way (like (micro)service approach).

 Unfortunately, it's not possible in all cases to avoid such problems, and we still need to do all the things above in many situtations.
 When we try to apply PGO for such projects, we meet additional amount of problems.

 Right no there is no a build system that can *automatically* enable building with PGO all dependencies in different languages - we will discuss reasons for that a bit later.
 Instead, you will need to pass all required compiler flags for each programming language and this experience can be a bit tricky sometimes.
 At first, you need to figure out that an application consists of multiple languages.
 Because when you perform a build, usually there is no an indication like "Hey!
 In your Rust application there is a bunch of C and C++ dependencies too.
 Don't forget to pass PGO flags to them too.
 Cheers mate!" - you need to guess on your own.
 Good indicators to check: requirements to install a C/C++/whatever_lang compiler additionally to the main language of your software.
 Also, during the build I check with my eyes the executed process in `btop`/`htop` and if I see usually unexpected things like `cc`/`gcc`/`clang` - I start to dig deeper into the build scripts.
 If you think that it's obvious - nope, it isn't, especially if we are talking about huge software with dozens of dependencies like ClickHouse.
 When I tried to optimize [ast-grep](https://github.com/ast-grep/ast-grep/discussions/738#discussion-5899721) with PGO, at the beginning I was wondered why PGO didn't help for performance in such so suitable for PGO case.
 Only a bit later I found that there is [tree-sitter](https://github.com/tree-sitter/tree-sitter) C library as a dependency in `ast-grep`, and this library is responsible for parsing routines so at first I need to apply PGO on it to improve the `ast-grep` performance.
 Another similar example - Rust [bindings](https://github.com/ada-url/rust/issues/61#issue-2190406874) for `ada-url`.
 But here the situation was obvious enough since it's the binding project - I knew from the beginning that I need to resolve cross-language PGO question.
 So, usually, you need to play somehow with `CC`/`CXX` flags (via environment variables or directly in the build scripts) to resolve the issue.

+Another issue with multilingua PGO - PGO profile format compatbility.
+E.g. if an application consists of two different parts in C++ and Rust, and for building each part you use Clang and Rustc compiler that under-the-hood have different LLVM versions (quite a common thing in practice since syncing such implementation details is almost impossible goal to achieve due to multiple reasons like different compiler release cycles, etc.) - you need to use two different `llvm-profdata` versions.
+Otherwise, you will get incompatibilty [errors](https://issues.fuchsia.dev/issues/42075308).
+Keep it in mind when you configure your PGO pipelines and always use tools for working with PGO profiles that are usually delivered with your compiler - in this case, you will avoid all the problems.

 #### Third-party and system libraries